mattfaust/SecantsofTwoCubicsMRC2025/README.md

 in order to get an output file "seensort.txt" which sorts the seen.txt triples as the seen.txt file contains the found triples in the order in which they were found.

-Explanation of Julia code coming later, need to evaluate whether it's even useful or not.